 It will be up to each individual employer to evaluate their operations to determine which protocols should be implemented.
 Some protocols will likely continue to be mandated by local authorities, such as physical distancing and limiting the size of groups.
 Other protocols may be considered as well for the continued health and safety of both employees and guests.

 The CDC has released various guidelines for protecting employees as businesses begin to reopen.
-These can be found by following this link: CDC Coronavirus Guidance for Businesses.
+These can be found by following this link: CDC Coronavirus Guidance Documents for Businesses.

 Because of the wide variety of tasks performed by the traditional departments at a hotel (front desk, sales, housekeeping, engineering, food service, etc.) a department by department approach will assure that key safety measures are implemented effectively.
 Some key areas of consideration for each department include: